-Where you’d like to make a substantial gift to charity but you need an income from your assets to meet your living needs, a Charitable Remainder Trust might be the thing for you.
+So, you’d like to make a substantial gift to charity but you need an income from your assets to meet your living needs?
+A Charitable Remainder Trust might be the thing for you.

 A Charitable Remainder Trust is created by transferring assets into an irrevocable (inter-vivos) Trust.
 (Normally this results in a disposition for taxes.)
 You will receive a charitable tax credit at the time of the transfer of assets to the Trust.
 The amount of the charitable credit is based on the difference between the amount settled in the Trust and the cost of buying you a life annuity.
 The Trust provides income to you for your lifetime and, on your death, the remaining capital passes to the charity.

-There are four key criteria that must be satisfied for a Trust to qualify as a Charitable Remainder Trust:
+There are four key criteria for a Trust to qualify as a Charitable Remainder Trust:

 - the terms of the Trust must not provide for a power of encroachment (i.e. you can’t “eat the capital”).

 - the terms of the Trust must name a charity as beneficiary of the remaining interest in the Trust.
 This interest must vest in the charity at the time the property is transferred to the Trust.